shimapan-daisuki/LuSt/README.md

 Usage and basics
 ======

-LuSteg can create images with embeded hidden data in lossless formats such as .png, .bmp, .tiff from any source image in Pillow supported format(https://pillow.readthedocs.io/en/3.3.x/handbook/image-file-formats.html#fully-supported-formats) and any arbitrary file.
+LuSteg can create images with embeded hidden data in lossless formats such as .png, .bmp, .tiff from any source image in Pillow supported format(https://pillow.readthedocs.io/en/3.3.x/handbook/image-file-formats.html) and any arbitrary file.

 Restrictions:
-  - installed python2.7 with PIL/Pillow
+  - installed python2.7 with PIL/Pillow,
-  - due to used method of encoding the size of the secret is restricted to 1byte per 8 source image pixels.
+  - due to used method of encoding the size of the secret is restricted to 1byte per 8 source image pixels - that translates to 259.2kb for a FHD(1920x1080) image,
-  That translates to 259.2kb for a FHD(1920x1080) image.
+  - for the same reason any further conversion of encoded image to lossy formats or certain image manipulations will destroy hidden data.

 Any file can be encoded as long its size doesn't exceed that limit.